explodinglabs/jsonrpcserver/README.md

     def index():
         return jsonrpcserver.dispatch(sys.modules[__name__])

-The ``dispatch`` call will validate the RPC request, and call the requested *method*.
+Calling ``dispatch`` will validate the RPC request, and pass the data along the requested *method* to handle the request.
 The argument passed to ``dispatch`` is the handler of the methods.
 We passed this module to handle them right here.

 Now write the RPC handling methods, as you would any other Python function: